 - It accommodates less information.

-It’s a means which one person can exchange message with other people over the internet through use of computers or smartphones.
+It’s a means by which one person can exchange message with other people over the internet through use of computers or smartphones.

 - E-Mail message can be sent to the recipient mailbox at any time at sender’s convenience.

 - Its fast means of delivering the message.

 - E-mail information can be kept for long compared to information from phone calls.

 - Records of e-mail message may be kept in electronic form therefore reducing filing problems and administration cost.

 - Staffs may waste time on non-reproductive e-mails

 - Sometimes information that is more urgent may fail to reach the recipient on time due to delays as a result of internet problems.

 - E-mails may not guarantee individual security on message due to challenge from internet hackers.

 - EXHIBITIONS-involves creating awareness through demonstrations, films, video shows, road shows etc.